 ADVERTISEMENT

-The statements by Raja and Shah, though months apart, are part of the BJP’s ongoing efforts to invoke Lord Murugan — one of the most revered deities, especially among backward communities and across caste lines — as a symbolic figure in a state where the party has yet to gain a significant foothold.
+The statements by Raja and Shah, though separated by months, are part of ongoing efforts by the BJP to invoke Lord Murugan -- one of the most revered deities, especially among backward communities and transcending caste lines -- as its poster boy in Tamil Nadu, where the party is yet to gain a significant foothold.

-Despite the attempt by both sides — the BJP alleges that the issue blew up after Ramanathapuram Lok Sabha MP Nawaz Kani led a group to consume meat at the hills — the villagers continue to live in harmony and say no force can break the bond between the two communities, who have lived as "relatives".
+Despite the attempt by both sides – the BJP alleges that the issue blew up after Ramanathapuram Lok Sabha MP Nawaz Kani lead a group to consume meat at the hills – the villagers continue to live in harmony and say no force can break the bond between the two communities, who have lived as “relatives.”

 Senthil (39), who works at a hotel, recalls being taken to the dargah by his Muslim friends when he was sick, hoping for a cure.